gedw99/sc-docs/README.md

 In the Cloud:

 - A **Web Server**.
-  - Loads the GUI from in the Lab.
+  - Loads the GUI from in the Lab for Users.
 - A **NATS Server**.
   - Brokers messages from this **NATS Server** to / from the NATS Leaf Server in the Lab.

 In the users Browser:

 - The **GUI**.
-  - Serves the Deck slides
+  - Serves the IDL
   - Loads the data from the **NATS Server** in the Cloud.

 Other Labs: